-The humble beginnings of IFOAM trace back to a meeting in Versailles, France in 1972.
+The humble beginnings of IFOAM - Organics International trace back to a meeting in Versailles, France in 1972.
 Roland Chevriot of Nature et Progrès envisioned the need for Organic Agriculture movements to coordinate their actions and to enable scientific and experimental data on organic to cross borders.
 In order to realize this vision, he invited organic pioneers including Lady Eve Balfour, founder of the UK Soil Association, Kjell Arman from the Swedish Biodynamic Association and Jerome Goldstein from the Rodale Institute to join him in Versailles to set the International Federation of Organic Agriculture Movements (IFOAM) in motion.
 See Roland Chevriot's invitation letter.

-|Read more about IFOAM's early years in our retrospective publication “Organic without Boundaries”.|
+|Read more about the early years of IFOAM - Organics International in our retrospective publication “Organic without Boundaries”.|

 Undeterred by financial and other challenges, we remain committed to leading, uniting and assisting the organic movement in its full diversity.